sroberts/sroberts.github.io/_posts/2014-04-17-installing-yara2-on-ubuntu.md

 ---
 layout: post
 title: Installing Yara 2 on Ubuntu 14.04
+description: 'The trick is just always use sudo.'
 ---

 One of my projects last weekend was getting [Cuckoo Sandbox](http://cuckoosandbox.org/) stood up again.
 I hadn't done much more than beginning to install libraries and dependencies than it called for one of my favorite security tools: [Yara](http://plusvic.github.io/yara/).